All Products

 ACK managed cluster

-If ARMS Addon Token does not exist in the ACK managed cluster, perform the following operations to manually grant access permissions on ARMS resources for the cluster.
-If ARMS Addon Token already exists, skip to Step 3.
+If ARMS Addon Token does not exist in your ACK managed cluster, perform the following steps to authorize the cluster to access ARMS.
+If ARMS Addon Token exists, go to Step 3.

 Check whether ARMS Addon Token exists in a cluster